Before Learning about the fundamentals of docker and how to use it is important to understand what docker is and why you should use it

 While it is possible to create a docker image from scratch, most developers use pre-existing images from public or private repositories.

-Docker containers are the live, running instances of docker images.
+The instances of Docker images that are currently in use are called containers.
 Let’s run our first container.
 And the command for doing so is of the following format

 docker run <image_name>